Meta Onsite Interview Loop: What Each Round Is Really Testing

 System design: Run three or four full 45-minute mock designs at Meta's scale.
 Internalize the patterns for feed systems, notification infrastructure, and messaging.
 Practice scoping the problem out loud before drawing anything.
 If you are targeting E6, prepare two different architectural angles for each problem, not just one polished answer.

-Behavioral: Write four or five strong stories that map to the five signal areas.
+Behavioral: Write four or five strong stories that collectively cover the eight focus areas.
 Read each one aloud and add a follow-up question after every sentence in the action section.
 If the story falls apart under one follow-up, find a different story.
 Practice spoken, not written.
 The version that sounds good in your head and the version that holds up out loud are not the same thing.